 Click on the card names to shop for singles on eBay.

-Upper Deck spread a bunch Gerrit Cole cards in a handful of 2009 products.
+Upper Deck spread a bunch of Gerrit Cole cards in a handful of 2009 products.
 All of them focus on his spot with USA Baseball.
-Some are rare, other are plentiful.
+Some are rare, others are plentiful.
 This particular card offers both an autograph and a jersey swatch but is plentiful enough that the price remains reasonable.
 A lot of collectors connect with the Future Watch branding as well.

-While Cole is still in his Team USA uniform, this is his first in a MLB-licensed set.
+While Cole is still in his Team USA uniform, this is his first in an MLB-licensed set.
 With collectors' love of all things Bowman Chrome, this is a solid, reasonably priced card.
 It also has several numbered Refractor parallels.

-Delivering an autograph (albeit a sticker), a game-used jersey swatch, Refractor finish and a healthy numbered print run, this one has a lot of the things many collectors look for in a modern card.
+Delivering an autograph (albeit a sticker), a game-used jersey swatch, a Refractor finish and a healthy numbered print run, this one has a lot of the things many collectors look for in a modern card.

 Another 2010 USA Baseball card from Topps, this one is found in packs of 2010 Topps Chrome Baseball.
 As far as posed portraits with plain backgrounds go, this is a very solid card.
 The on-card signature is a definite plus.

 The 2010 Topps USA has several different Gerrit Cole autographs and memorabilia cards.
 While limited to 50 copies, this one can still be found for relatively reasonable amounts.
 The patch pieces make it more appealing than other cards that have plain jersey swatches.

 It may not have any logos, but the 2011 Donruss Elite Extra Edition Gerrit Cole does boast an on-card autograph and a serial number.
 It's also one of the first cards available of the pitcher after being drafted.
 While not licensed by MLB, 2011 EEE is recognized by the MLBPA.